AnyDSL/MimIR/docs/plugins.md

 Check out the [demo](@ref demo) plugin for a minimal example.
 It uses our custom [`add_mim_plugin`](@ref add_mim_plugin_cmake) CMake command.
+A plugin generally consists of two halves with the same name: a `<plugin>.mim` file that declares the public annexes and a shared library that registers the runtime behavior.

 Plugin names may only contain letters, digits, and underscores, and are limited to 8 characters.